 Check Your Worry Meter

 Maybe you grew up surrounded by people who worried or through no fault of your own lived in difficult circumstances so worry became your go-to response.
-Unfortunately, when we walk through life with worry as our overall attitude it deeply affects our spiritual, mental, social, and physical well-being.
+Unfortunately, when we walk through life with worry as our overall attitude it deeply affects our well-being.
 If you’re lacking in peace and feel lost without a sense of purpose … check your worry meter.

 What Are You Thinking?

 A worrisome lifestyle happens mainly because we allow ourselves to think about and train our minds on the fear-filled things we hear, see, and experience.
-In Greek the word ‘anxious’ used in Philippians 4:6, Do not be anxious for anything, is originally stated as, Do not give thought to.
+In Greek the word ‘worry’ used in Philippians 4:6, Do not be worried about anything, is originally stated as, Do not give thought to.
 In other words, don’t think about what you’re worrying about.